1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1964 CAM Dime Value

 Cameo (CAM) proof dimes represent an intermediate tier between regular proofs and the highly coveted Deep Cameo specimens.
-The defining characteristic of a Cameo proof is the noticeable contrast between frosted, raised design elements and deeply mirrored background fields—a visual effect that adds significant aesthetic appeal and collector value.
+The defining characteristic of a Cameo proof is the noticeable contrast between frosted, raised design elements (devices) and deeply mirrored background fields ā a visual effect that adds significant aesthetic appeal and collector value.

-According to population data, the distribution reveals interesting scarcity patterns.
+According to population data, the distribution reveals interesting scarcity patterns at premium grades.
 At the PR68 level, 461 coins have been certified, with just a single example recorded at PR68+.
-The rarity intensifies at premium grades: only 355 specimens achieved PR69 designation, while a lone coin stands at the PR70 summit with impressive price guide at $650.
+The rarity intensifies higher up: only 355 specimens achieved PR69 designation, while a lone coin stands at the PR70 summit ā with an impressive price guide value of $650.

-The “star” designation added by PCGS indicates exceptional aesthetic quality beyond the technical grade—typically superior eye appeal, attractive toning, or particularly strong cameo contrast.
-This subtle distinction can substantially impact value, as PR69 evidenced by the $411 at auction result versus typical PR69 Cameo pricing around $38.
+A significant benchmark came in December 2014 when Heritage Auctions sold a PR69ā Cameo specimen for $411.
+The “star” designation, used by PCGS, indicates exceptional aesthetic quality beyond the technical grade ā typically superior eye appeal, attractive toning, or particularly strong cameo contrast.
+This subtle distinction can substantially impact value, as that $411 PR69ā result compares to typical PR69 Cameo pricing around $38 for non-star examples.

 1964 CAM Dime Price/Grade Chart